 This MQP has been geared towards moving SlipBuddy another step further in its evolution.
-Whereas the last MQP built the app's foundation, this one focuses on improving the user experience.
-Our group worked on developing interfaces that enable visualization of the overeating data, providing visual cues for interventions and further analyzing the pilot data collected during 2016 summer.
+Whereas the last MQP built the app's foundation, this one focuses on patching its problems.
+Much this project's emphasis has been on improving the user experience through two categories: 1) Functionality and 2) Clarity.
+'Functionality' involves granting the user additional and more effective tools for navigating the application; while 'clarity' involves making the users' data transparent and easy to understand without being overwhelming.